Healthcare cybersecurity: protecting vital systems and sensitive data

 In addition to ensuring updates and patches, you’ll need to consider how to incorporate Mobile Threat Defense: dynamic protection against cyber threats targeted against mobile devices.
 You’ll also need to keep patient information secure and protected from subsequent patients using the same device— and that someone getting physical access to a device can’t misuse it.

 This will mean an excellent security product aimed specifically at the OS supporting your mobile devices, and one that uses behavior-based security to respond dynamically to suspicious behaviors or pieces of code on your mobile devices.
-It should also include conditional access, which provides policy-based management that permits or restricts access to resources based on device health,￼minimum configurations and requirements for certain apps to be installed and enabled, like ZTNA (see below).
+It should also include conditional access, which provides policy-based management that permits or restricts access to resources based on device health,￼minimum configurations and requirements for certain apps to be installed and enabled, like Zero Trust Network Access (ZTNA).
 Your solution should offer policies that work in conjunction with identity provider (IdP) solutions to ensure device and end-user security is always maintained in the face of ever-changing threats.

 You should also consider how individuals access devices.
-The most secure way to do this is with zero-trust network access (ZTNA), removing a client or VPN and replacing it with secure access that ensures only the right person on the right device can access the system— and that connections are always encrypted..
+The most secure way to do this is with ZTNA, removing a client or VPN and replacing it with secure access that ensures only the right person on the right device can access the system— and that connections are always encrypted.

 Plan for a healthcare security breach